Support a Local Learner

 Last year, the Community Education Department provided over $51,000 in financial assistance to allow low-income community members to participate in an array of quality enrichment programs such as college prep, career exploration, technology, swim instruction, health and wellness, theatre, language and STE(A)M courses as well as after school classes and summer sports camps.
 These programs provide participants with the opportunity to pursue their interests, expand their abilities and improve social skills in a fun and safe environment.

 Participants are not the only ones who receive positive outcomes from their involvement in Community Education programs.
 The participant’s family, school and larger community all prosper when people are engaged in consistent, quality learning experiences.

 One high school student wanted to work as a lifeguard to help support his family.
 Being from a household living in poverty, they could not afford the training.
 Through a combination of Community Education scholarship and contribution made through the high school athletic department, he was able to become a Red Cross certified lifeguard.
 We, in turn, hired this young person to work as a lifeguard so he could contribute to support his family.

-Pat Bennett, Aquatic program coordinator
+Pat Bennett, retired Aquatic program coordinator

 Did You Know?

 - Swim instruction reduces the risk of drowning by 88%.